Alro10/deep-learning-time-series/notes/README.md

     - real input_shape = (X_train, 50, 1) >> output (512, 50, 50) each epoch = (batch_size, time_step, unit)

 - How the dimension of vector changes along hidden layers?

+Need to multiply the matrices: input and LSTM cell dimension.

 - What is `dropout` exactly?